First Love Monster: Manga

 First Love Monster is written by Akira Hiyoshimaru, who began publishing the manga in Kodansha's shōjo magazine Aria on 28 January 2013.
 Its last chapter in the magazine was published on 28 November 2016.
-On 3 March 2017, the manga started publishing on pixiv Comics.
+On 3 March 2017, the manga started publishing on Pixiv Comics.

-Yen Press announced in October 2014 that it had acquired the rights to publish the series in English.
+The manga is licensed for English release in North America by Yen Press.

-Volume list
+Volumes

 Audio drama

 The limited edition versions of volumes three, four, and five include an audio drama CD.

 Anime

 An anime adaptation of the series was announced in the August issue of Aria.
 The cast of the audio dramas reprised their roles for the anime.
 The series aired from July to September 2016.
 Studio Deen produced the anime, with Takayuki Inagaki directed the series and Mariko Oka designed the characters.
 The anime has been licensed by Funimation and by Madman Entertainment for streaming.
 Medialink licensed the series in South and Southeast Asia and streaming this anime in their YouTube channel.
 The anime ran for 12 episodes, released over 6 Blu-ray and DVD volumes.
 An OVA episode was bundled with the manga's 8th volume and released on 17 February 2017.